 Her attitude was always to prove she can do anything, and she has certainly done that.
 She still sees an asthma nurse regularly and is testament to the importance of keeping regular contact with professionals.

-Julia controlled her asthma with medication but also by rowing in the university team.
-She thinks that being near the water and staying active helped her to stay just that little bit in control of her asthma.
+Julia controlled her asthma with medication but also by joining the rowing team at her university.
+She thinks that being near the water and staying active helped her to stay just that little bit more in control of her asthma.
 Doing something doctors said she probably couldn’t do.
 It did mean that her studying was affected because she had so much time visiting the hospital.
 She still managed to do better than me and I’m proud of her tenacity and hard work.

 Julia is one of my oldest friends, always full of life, full of laughs and great fun.
 This blog has reminded us we need to catch up soon.
 I’m coming for you Julia xxx.